BIGJRA/BIGJRA.github.io/rejuv.md

 *Potion.*

 The center of the map has a row of shops.
 I usually sell the Resist Wings here to get some cash.
-Here’s where you get more GourmetTreats if you run out.
-We aren’t going to need any Reverse Candies in this game beyond the ones we find since the level cap is a hard cap unless you use Rare Candies to go over it.
+Here's where you get more GourmetTreats if you run out.
+We aren't going to need any Reverse Candies in this game beyond the ones we find since the level cap is a hard cap unless you use Rare Candies to go over it.